backdrop-contrib/stanford_decanter/README.md

 Decanter v7 for Backdrop CMS
 =======

 A base theme for Stanford sites using Decanter 7 and tailwind.
+Decanter is a web design and development system for Stanford University.
+It includes a responsive layout system and a browsable collection of design patterns that can be used in any Stanford project.  https://decanter.stanford.edu/

 Installation
 ------------